andrew/ultimate-awesome/README.md

 - [awesome-crypto-mining](https://github.com/awesomelistsio/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
 - [awesome-fintech](https://github.com/awesomelistsio/awesome-fintech) - A curated list of platforms, APIs, tools, frameworks, standards, and learning resources for Financial Technology (FinTech).
 - [awesome-java](https://github.com/awesomelistsio/awesome-java) - A curated list of awesome frameworks, libraries, tools, and resources for Java programming.
+- [awesome-llmops](https://github.com/awesomelistsio/awesome-llmops) - A curated list of tools, frameworks, platforms, and resources for Large Language Model Operations (LLMOps).
 - [awesome-nodejs](https://github.com/awesomelistsio/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
 - [awesome-smart-contracts](https://github.com/awesomelistsio/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-terraform](https://github.com/awesomelistsio/awesome-terraform) - A curated list of awesome Terraform modules, tools, resources, and learning material.
 - [awesome-web3-development](https://github.com/awesomelistsio/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.
-- [awesome-zero-knowledge-proofs](https://github.com/awesomelistsio/awesome-zero-knowledge-proofs) - A curated list of awesome libraries, tools, frameworks, and resources for Zero-Knowledge Proofs (ZKPs) including zk-SNARKs, zk-STARKs, and other privacy-preserving cryptographic protocols.
 - [stateof-stateof](https://github.com/Benedict/stateof-stateof) - An awesome list of state of reports.
 - [awesome](https://github.com/binperson/awesome) - 搜罗一切酷酷的东西.
 - [awesome-qlik](https://github.com/bitmetric-bv/awesome-qlik) - Awesome Qlik.